 Over the last century, the world has lost 95 per cent of its tiger population.
 In just 20 years, Africa’s lion population has declined by more than 40 per cent.
 Snow leopards, jaguars and similar species are also in danger due to habitat loss, poaching and other threats.
 In 2018, expect to see a major new push to protect the world’s big cats.

 Cities and Climate Change

-A major theme 2018 will be how the world’s cities can take the lead on both reducing greenhouse gas emissions and developing innovative ways to adapt to the changing climate.
+A major theme in 2018 will be how the world’s cities can take the lead on both reducing greenhouse gas emissions and developing innovative ways to adapt to the changing climate.
 Landmark moments on this front will be the Resilient Cities Conference in Bonn, Germany in April, and the Global Climate Action Summit, to be hosted by San Francisco in September.